Can an iPhone’s private browsing be tracked? (Explained)

 • However, your internet service provider, websites you visit, and other third parties can still potentially see your browsing activity, IP address, and location data.

-So while Private Browsing in Safari on iPhone prevents data from being stored locally on your device, it does not make your browsing anonymous on the internet or not trackable by network providers, websites, advertisers, and other online trackers.
-Internet traffic can still potentially be monitored and tracked.
+Therefore, even if private browsing in Safari on an iPhone stops data from being saved locally on your device, it does not make your online surfing anonymous or immune to tracking by websites, network providers, marketers, and other online trackers.
+It is still possible to track and monitor internet activity.

 What is private browsing?